Jan Olde Riekerink: Playing career

-Born in Hengelo, Olde Riekerink played professionally for Sparta Rotterdam, FC Dordrecht and Telstar between 1985 and 1993.
+Born in Hengelo, Olde Riekerink played professionally for Sparta Rotterdam, Dordrecht and Telstar between 1985 and 1993.

-Coaching career
+Managerial career

-Olde Riekerink worked at Ajax as a youth coach from 1995 to 2002.
-He later managed Belgian club Gent and Dutch club FC Emmen, and has also been Assistant Manager at Portuguese club Porto and Ukrainian club Metalurh Donetsk.
-He was appointed Head of Youth Development of Jong Ajax in April 2007., on 15 June it was announced that Olde Riekerink would give up his position at the club after irreconcilable differences with new board-member Johan Cruyff.
+Riekerink worked at Ajax as a youth coach from 1995 to 2002.
+He later managed Belgian club Gent and Dutch club Emmen, and has also been assistant manager at Portuguese club Porto and Ukrainian club Metalurh Donetsk.
+He was appointed Head of Youth Development of Jong Ajax in April 2007. on 15 June it was announced that Riekerink would give up his position at the club after irreconcilable differences with new board member Johan Cruyff.